ecresp1el/organoid-roi-tool/README.md

 Project‑wide progress dashboard:
 - Open via Project → “Open Progress Dashboard” or the “Open Dashboard” button.
 The project root can be set from there or is inferred when you Import/Initialize a project.
 - Shows totals per well and per day: Done, Total, and %.
 - “Next Unlabeled (Scope)” uses the selected row (ALL/well/day) as the scope and opens the next image without a saved ROI in that group.
-The main window’s “Next Unlabeled (Scope)” then continues within the same scope.
+The main window then continues within the same scope.
 - “Refresh” rescans; it also auto‑refreshes after ROI saves/deletes.

 Initialize project (inside the GUI):